Scuba Diving Courses and Skills

 Build a solid foundation with core skills: gear setup, hand signals, buoyancy and weighting, trim, controlled descents, safety stops, mask clearing, free flow response, and sharing air.

-Master the essential entry and surface skills that keep every dive safe and controlled, from giant strides and shore entries to surface buoyancy and diver assists.
+Master the essential entry and exit skills that keep every dive safe and controlled, from giant strides and shore entries to exiting the water.

 Abovewater Skills

-Build confidence with practical surface and entry skills, including shore vs boat diving, efficient surface swimming, and signaling for safety.
+Build confidence with practical surface techniques, including shore vs boat diving, efficient surface swimming, and signaling for safety.

 Underwater Skills